 Mental health problems that affect pregnant women or new mothers are important to address because they have implications for the foetus, baby, wider family and mother's physical health.
 In addition, problems during this period of time are often not disclosed, recognised or treated, and some women are at increased risk of certain mental health problems during this period.
-Healthy social and emotional development in babies and toddlers helps to prevent behavioural problems and mental ill health in later life[3].
+Healthy social and emotional development in babies and toddlers helps to prevent behavioural problems and mental ill health in later life^[3].

 There is evidence that new mothers experienced poor maternal mental health (loneliness, feeling down, irritability) as a result of the Covid-19 pandemic.
-Face-to-face health visitor visits were suspended at times, potentially leading to a failure to identify vulnerable new mothers and children described to be at higher risk of getting seriously ill from Covid-19, and people from ethnic minority backgrounds are more likely to be admitted to hospital if they get Covid-19 vaccines to protect their health and that of their baby/ies.
+Face-to-face health visitor visits were suspended at times, potentially leading to a failure to identify vulnerable new mothers and children [4].
+In addition, pregnant women are believed to be at higher risk of getting seriously ill from Covid-19, and people from ethnic minority backgrounds are more likely to be admitted to hospital if they get Covid-19^[5].
+It is important to ensure that all women have the support they need to access the recommended Covid-19 vaccines to protect their health and that of their baby/ies.

 Every pregnant woman develops a Personalised Care Support Plan (PCSP) with local maternity services.
 This focuses on a woman's choices regarding the location of care, methods of pain management during labour, and how or if she would like a partner to be involved.
 Previous experiences of pregnancy or childbirth as well as any expectations, fears or concerns are discussed.
-As part of this, the woman will also have access to evidence based information that is clear and meets her language requirements e.g. regarding tests, screening, and pain relief options[6].
-Midwifery Continuity of Care Plans (CCP) are used to limit the number of health care professionals a person sees throughout their pregnancy, labour and during the postnatal period, enabling a more consistent patient experience[7].
+As part of this, the woman will also have access to evidence based information that is clear and meets her language requirements e.g. regarding tests, screening, and pain relief options^[6].
+Midwifery Continuity of Care Plans (CCP) are used to limit the number of health care professionals a person sees throughout their pregnancy, labour and during the postnatal period, enabling a more consistent patient experience^[7].